tiburona/likhtik_scripts/spike_data_processing/documentation/analysis_config_reference.md

 Configuration options that are the same as in spike analyses are "data_class", "data_type", "periods", "evoked", and "spontaneous".

 "phase" (optional): a string that determines whether  to get the phases for the MRL calculation using the "wavelet" or the "hilbert" method.
 Default is "hilbert".

 "mrl_func" (optional): a string that determines whether to perform the classic mean resultant length calculation, where values vary between 0 and 1, and the circ_2_unbiased calculation.  `circ_2_unbiased` is the name of a Matlab function but here it's reimplemented in Python.

+# Configuring more than one type of calculation

 If you would like to iterate through different values for a key (for instance iterating through brain regions, or levels ("group", "animal", etc.)), you include the plural version of the key -- "brain_regions" or "levels" with a list you want to iterate through as a value, e.g. "brain_regions": ["il", "bla"].
 You can include as many such plural keys as you wish and every combination of the list members will be iterated through.
+There are currently four types of plural keys enabled: "brain_regions", "levels", "frequency_bands", and "unit_pairs".

 If you need to change certain values dependent on others (for example, if you are making a csv file with results from multiple kinds of analyses that support different levels of time granularity), you must define a rule.
 Rules are